sharpest-minds/hiring-tips/README.md

 5. Add the person's name and LinkedIn name to your spreadsheet.

+**Important:** Whatever you do, **don't** email someone in human resources.
+[HR staff are not trained to evaluate you based on your technical merits,](https://towardsdatascience.com/what-no-one-will-tell-you-about-data-science-job-applications-bff2d4b5e983) and contacting them is almost guaranteed to be a waste of your time.
+You can tell if someone is in HR if their job title on LinkedIn is something like "Talent Acquisition Partner", "Recruitment Coordinator", "HR Director", "Head of People", or generally any title with the keywords "talent", "recruitment", "people", or "human resources / HR". **Avoid them.**

 **Step 3: Research the company**

 You're going to be emailing the people you found in **Step 2**.
 The kinds of people you'll be emailing get lots of email.
 So we want to make sure your emails stand out compared to all the other emails they receive in a given day.